Vendor Onboarding Flow

 Store the Invitation ID: The API response will contain a unique

-.
+invitation_id.
 You must store this ID and associate it with the pending vendor in your database.
 This ID is the key to linking the invitation to the vendor who eventually signs up. -

 Receive the

-Webhook: When the vendor clicks the invite link and successfully signs up or logs in, the Lumanu platform will send apartner-invite.claimed
+partner-invite.claimedWebhook: When the vendor clicks the invite link and successfully signs up or logs in, the Lumanu platform will send apartner-invite.claimedwebhook to your registered endpoint.
+This webhook payload will contain both the originalinvitation_idand the vendor's permanentLumanu ID. -

 Match and Store the

-from the webhook to that vendor's record.
+Lumanu ID: Your application should use theinvitation_idfrom the webhook to look up the pending vendor you stored in step 3.
+Once matched, save theLumanu IDfrom the webhook to that vendor's record.
 You can now use this ID as a reliable, permanent identifier for the vendor.

 Interaction Diagram

-This diagram illustrates the asynchronous flow of inviting a partner and receiving their permanent Lumanu ID
+This diagram illustrates the asynchronous flow of inviting a partner and receiving their permanent Lumanu ID.